 Scammers use similar tactics to phone and email scams but will instead send a message through text.
 The text message will usually state some problem with your Social Security and ask you to either provide personal information such as your Social Security number or ask you to pay a fine.
 The text may also include a fake link and ask you to follow the link and fill out personal information on a webpage.

 This scam can happen to anyone with a Social Security number and is one of the most damaging scams.
 In an identity theft scam, a scammer gets ahold of your Social Security number and typically uses it to open a credit card account, take out a loan, or steal your Social Security benefits.
 The scammer can obtain your Social Security number by impersonating the Social Security Administration and asking you to provide your number through a phone call or email.
 They may even send you a letter in the mail directing you to a fake website.

-Scammers have grown more sophisticated in recent years, making it more challenging to identify someone impersonating a Social Security Administration employee and beating the scam.
+Scammers have grown more sophisticated in recent years, making it more challenging to identify someone impersonating a Social Security Administration employee and beat the scam.
 Remember, the SSA won’t ever:

 If there is a problem with your social security payments or your eligibility, the SSA will send you a letter as initial contact and won't call you.
 The Social Security Administration will only call you if you've requested a phone call or if you have ongoing business with them.

 If someone calls you claiming to be with the Social Security Administration and you're unaware of why they're calling, it's a scammer, and you should hang up.

 Anyone you speak with from the Social Security Administration should be polite, professional, and kind.
 They will never threaten you.
 They cannot suspend your Social Security number or arrest you, and they will not demand a payment from you.